-- Laptop/ computer and a projector to play videos or present notes to the whole class.
+- Laptop/ computer and projector to play videos or present notes to the whole class.
 This will depend on availability.
-In case this is not available - you are recommended to take large prints of the key concepts and display to learners while teaching. - Provide each learner with pen or pencil and paper to allow them to take notes and fully participate. - Whiteboard and markers (or black board and chalk) are needed to allow both facilitator and learners to state or emphasis a point. - The Learner Progress Record sample given below can be used to observer learners, note their feedback, and assess if they have achieved the specific learning outcome.
+In case this is not available, you are recommended to take large prints of the key concepts and display to the learners while teaching. - Provide each learner with pen or pencil, and paper to allow them to participate. - Whiteboard and markers or black board and chalk can be made available to allow both facilitator and learner to state a point. - The Learner Progress Record sample given below can be used to observe learners, note their feedback, and assess if they have achieved the specific learning outcome.
 This recording is useful for both the learner and trainer so you can focus on those who are falling behind.
 Note there are no marks to be awarded and the record is only to improve learning.
 This is entirely optional.

-TABLE 1: Learner Progress Record - optional for trainers to use
+TABLE 1: Learner Progress Record - optional for trainers to use.

-Leaner Progress Record (Optional) Date: Trainer Name: Learner Name: Learning Outcome Achieved Outcome (Yes or No) and Comments 1.
-Define renewable energy 2.
-Identify different types of energy sources 3.
+Leaner Progress Record (Optional) Date: Learner Name: Learning Outcome: Achieved Outcome (Yes or No) and Comments 1.
+Identify different types of energy sources 2.
+Define renewable energy 3.
 Describe ways of using renewable energy 4.
 Explain of global energy use and its impact on environment 5.
 Discuss the types of renewable energy technologies and their advantages 6.
 Describe the importance of renewable energy in the community